 It is a best practice for a person’s direct supervisor to be made aware of medical conditions, such as epilepsy, diabetes, or severe allergies.
 Inform them of how to properly seek medical assistance from trained staff members such as first-aid/medical personnel when necessary.
 If the company has first-aid personnel, they should also be informed of any medical conditions that could require medical attention in case of an emergency.

-As part of a building a compliant and inclusive environment for individuals with disabilities, check your website to determine whether or not it is accessible to applicants.
-Review the interview process and ensure that facilities where face-to-face meetings are taking place with applicants are accessible.
+As part of building a compliant and inclusive environment for individuals with disabilities, check your website to determine whether or not it is accessible to applicants.
+Review the interview process and ensure that the facilities where face-to-face meetings are taking place are accessible.

 Consider creating a document to send to applicants ahead of time instructing them of handicap parking spaces and process to request an accommodation during the interview.
 Review the onboarding process to ensure that it also is inclusive of all employees.
 And inform proper staff of any medical conditions that might require special attention in the event of a medical emergency.

 Looking for more advice on making accommodations for applicants and employees with disabilities, or individuals from other groups?
 Contact us today.